itskingori/annotator_store-gem/README.md

 ----------

 Major version zero (0.y.z) is for initial development.
 Anything may change at any time.
-The public API should not be considered stable.
+The public API should not be considered stable (implicitly mean, not production ready ... yet).

-Version 1.0.0 defines the public API.
+Version 1.0.0 defines the public API (implying that it is production ready).
 The way in which the version number is incremented after this release is dependent on this public API and how it changes as per [Semantic Versioning 2.0.0][semver].

 Contributing